SteveMcKeon/SteveMcKeon.github.io/_posts/2022-05-31-NorthSec-Warmup-Logically-Bonus.md

 ![First Character Signal](../assets/img/logically/logically_3.png){: .mx-auto.d-block :}

 I use the word *noise* very intentionally.
-I tried to apply various analyzers to this area, but even just looking at it, it is too homogeneous.
+I tried to apply various analyzers to this area (I tried hard, for like 6+ hours), but even just looking at it, it is too homogeneous.
 You could attempt to zoom **WAY** in and correlate the fluctuations in voltage to 1s and 0s, but aside from a periodic increase in frequency, which is sort of visible in the image below, I couldn't imagine any relevant data being hidden in this noise.

 ![Periodic increase in frequency](../assets/img/logically/logically_4.png){: .mx-auto.d-block :}